Stop! Your Lease Extension in Chiseldon Could Be FREE

 Main reasons to commence your Chiseldon lease extension today:

-It is conventional wisdom that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.
+It is generally considered that a property with more than one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement